-Controlled Environment Aquaponics or CEA is a form of agriculture, the entire premise of which is based upon the mutually beneficial relationship between plants and animals, more specifically fish.
-It is essentially the combination of aquaculture (raising fish) and hydroponics (the soil-less growing of plants) that grows fish and plants together in one integrated system.
-We know, it sounds cliché but our plans were quite a bit more ambitious than a retirement spent on the beach with chilled piña coladas in hand.
+Controlled Environment Aquaponics or CEAq is a form of agriculture, the entire premise of which is based upon the mutually beneficial relationship between plants, fish, and microbiomes.
+It is essentially the combination of aquaculture (raising fish) and hydroponics (the soil-less growing of plants) in an environment where fish and plants grow together in one integrated, closed-loop ecosystem.

 How CEA Aquaponics Works

 At Fusion Farms, tilapia are raised in large tanks, where they are overseen by Fusion Farms’ aquaculture experts and tended to by our carefully trained staff.
 As the fish produce ammonia through their gills and waste, the ammonia is broken down by beneficial bacteria, creating nitrites which are converted to nitrates essential for the plants.
 In simple terms, the fish are the nutrient engine for the plants to grow.

 In this closed-loop system, hundreds of gallons of water circulate between the fish tank and the deepwater culture (DWC) where the plants absorb the nutrients through their roots.
 The nutrient-rich water from the fish provides the natural fertilizer for the plants and the plants help to purify the water for the fish.